Why Los Gatos

 Birthing centers: what matters

-El Camino Hospital Los Gatos is the in-city option for Los Gatos PPO family buyerswith 6 private birthing suites, a Level II NICU staffed by Pediatrix Medical Group from Good Samaritan (so the NICU continuity is preserved if a referral becomes necessary), and the 2021 Newsweek + Bay Area Parent recognitions.
-The convenience of in-city L&D is itself a quality-of-life argument for Los Gatos family buyers vs surrounding South Bay cities that require travel.
+El Camino Hospital Los Gatos is the in-city option for Los Gatos PPO buyers who want in-city labor and deliverywith 6 private birthing suites, a Level II NICU staffed by Pediatrix Medical Group from Good Samaritan (so the NICU continuity is preserved if a referral becomes necessary), and the 2021 Newsweek + Bay Area Parent recognitions.
+The convenience of in-city L&D is itself a quality-of-life argument for Los Gatos buyers vs surrounding South Bay cities that require travel.

 For Level III NICU referrals (premature delivery below the Level II threshold), Good Samaritan in San Jose is the regional destination at ~15-20 min, in the same medical group that staffs the El Camino Los Gatos NICU, so handoffs are coordinated.
 Stanford / Lucile Packard's Level IV NICU is the last-resort destination for the most fragile newborns.